RogerBaklund/LayoutProcessor/README.md

 ### Methods

-The following methods can be overridden.
+Most methods can be overridden, but the following methods are the most usefull to override.

 #### load($layout_name)